evmar/retrowin32/win32/dll/README.md

-This directory contains generated Windows system DLLs.
+This directory contains crates for the Windows system DLLs.

+There are two pices to a system DLL:

+1. There is a Rust implementation crate that contains the code that runs natively.
-These DLLs don't do anything, they just immediately invoke sysenter which will transfer control into Rust code within retrowin32.
-We generate real DLL files though so the system DLLs behave similarly at runtime to real DLLs.
+2. There is a generated `.dll` file that doesn't contain much code; instead each function immediately invokes sysenter which transfers control to the above Rust code.
+We generate these real DLL files though so the system DLLs behave similarly at runtime to real DLLs.

-These are generated from the dllexport annotations the functions under winapi.
+These latter DLLs are generated from the dllexport annotations the functions in the crate.
 The win32/derive generator parses them and generated the assembly/.def inputs.